canderton3/7641Team24/midterm_report.md

 By evaluating the value of K with sum squared error, it is observed that less centroids are necessary with more features.
 The infliction point is more clear when using more features.
 With only 5 features, the infliction point requires 2 more centroids than with 10 features.
 With the K values defined, we then utilized them in our algorithim.

 In terms of correctly classifying exoplanet candidates by clusters that have candidates verses clusters that don't, both model's perform was simillarly.
-There are some clusters that are found to have no exoplanets which is helpful and one main cluster that has a 75-78% accuracy classifying candidates as exoplantets.
+There are some clusters that are found to have no exoplanets which is helpful and one main cluster that has a 75-78% classifying candidates as exoplantets.
 It could be that K-means is able to identify patterns in the top 10 and top 5 features that can be used downstream in our supervised learning models.

 <table>
 	<tr>